anorrl/guides/MAIN.md

 DO NOT BUILD IN THE WRONG CONFIGURATION IT WILL PRODUCE IN A MESSED UP BINARY!

-If the build configuration of the projects in the solution are NOT Visual Studio 2012 then change them to be configured as such.
+If the build configuration of the projects in the solution are NOT Visual Studio 2012 then change them to be configured as such, unless it compiles fine...

+DO NOT USE VS2013. the compiler bugs out a fuck ton and fails to compile.